sagemath/trac_to_gh/Issue 252.md

 # Issue 252: Make number fields work when polynomial not integral or not monic.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/252

 Original creator: was